Hazwani Helmi: Career

-2011–2020 (The Beginnings)
+2011–2020

 Modelling and voiceover career

 Other than being active in the entertainment and humanity industry, Hazwani has expanded her career into the modelling field.
 She became a model for the official campaign for HelizaGuzelHive.
 The campaign was filmed in New Zealand (2016).
-Apart from that, she was also invited to become a model for Scarftan, Rayyan Hayya for Ramadan campaign (2019) and Cacas (2021).
+Apart from that, she was also invited to became a model for Scarftan, Rayyan Hayya for Ramadan campaign (2019) and Cacas (2021).
 Over and above, she has done a voiceover for a Malaysian commercial product, Susu Ilham (2019).

 Ayat Cinta Dari Tuhan

 This is one of Hazwani's projects that she has buckled down wholeheartedly.
 It was her first time doing it all in the making of music progress.
 She was a lyricist, composer, music arranger and director for this single.
 Ayat Cinta Dari Tuhan is a song that she composed based on a real story that was inspired by an anonymous person.
 Hence, Ayat Cinta dari Tuhan was produced in 2019.